AshkanZand/Data-Engineering-Projects/README.md

 * Load the processed information to CSV files and as Database tables
 * Query the database tables using SQLite3 and pandas libraries
 * Log the progress of the code properly

+## Project9 Linux Commands and Shell Scripting.
+(Based on the IBM Data Engineering Professional Certificate)

+### Objectives
+* Creating a script backup.sh which automatically backs up files that have been updated within the past 24 hours.